telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 The best way to validate the DatePicker widget is to use a client-validation framework, such as the [Kendo UI Validator]({% slug overview_kendoui_validator_widget %}).
 Thus you are able to provide meaningful error message to end users pointing them to the right actions to resolve the issue.
 For more details, check the [online custom validation demos](http://demos.telerik.com/kendo-ui/validator/custom-validation).

-## Different calendars usage
+## Calendar Types

-The DatePicker widget works with JavaScript Date objects, that supports only [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) calendar.
+The DatePicker widget works with JavaScript `Date` objects, that support only the [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) calendar.
 This means that the widget does not support other calendar types.

-If you would like to *simulate* different calendar date, like Lunar, then you can use JavaScript Date object and create a date that is just in the past.
-Here is a simple example that shows how this can be done:
+If you would like to simulate a different calendar date, like Lunar, use the JavaScript `Date` object and create a date that is just in the past.
+The example below demonstrates how to do this.

 ###### Example